ajdavis/ajdavis-lldb/README.md

 ======================================

 A handy LLDB script for debugging C programs that use MongoDB with [libbson or libmongoc](http://mongoc.org/).
-One feature is implemented so far: it prints BSON data as JSON in the LLDB console.
+Two features are implemented so far: it prints BSON data as JSON in the LLDB console, and prints a `bson_iter_t` struct as a chunk of JSON with the `^` character indicating the iterator's position.

 For example, say you have a C program like: